chromium/subspace/PRINCIPLES.md

       guidance to ensure consistent behaviour in implementations of traits.
 1. Tools to use SFINAE for common patterns, such as traits, without having to understand all of the stdlib type_traits.
-1. Use constexpr everywhere it is correct to.
+1. Use constexpr everywhere it is correct to do so.
     * Functions or method that can be constexpr should be marked constexpr.
     * Use [std::is_constant_evaluated](https://en.cppreference.com/w/cpp/types/is_constant_evaluated)
       to provide a (more expensive) constexpr implementation when needed.